cilliagustin/first-project-portfolio/TESTING.md

 </details>

 ## Bugs
 * On the 1990 version there was a problem with the inputs in the Form.
-On Firefox the text area has a bigger size than on other browsers and in Safari both text inputs and the textarea did not accept the styling rules.
+On [Firefox](https://www.mozilla.org/en-US/firefox/new/) the text area has a bigger size than on other browsers and in [Safari](https://www.apple.com/safari/) both text inputs and the textarea did not accept the styling rules.
-This was fixed by adding a specific height rule for the text area only on Firefox and the bug with safari required a "-webkit-appearance none" rule and setting a specific border radius.
+This was fixed by adding a specific height rule for the text area only on Firefox and the bug with Safari required a "-webkit-appearance none" rule and setting a specific border radius.

 <details>
 <summary>See bug</summary>